MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/install-sample-data-3-x.md

     - 9 incident types with a range of associated resource characteristics (9), services (13) and service tasks (13)

-The **Demo Data** package installs around 179 Work Orders, 12 Projects and associated transactional data.
+The **Demo Data** package installs approximately 179 work orders, 12 projects, and associated transactional data.

 ### Change the work hours for sample resources